zdravkov/kendo-docs/api/web/grid.md

     });
     </script>

+> The detail template content cannot be wider than the total width of all master columns, unless the detail template is scrollable.
-> Check [Detail Template](http://demos.kendoui.com/web/grid/detailtemplate.html) for a live demo.
+Check [Detail Template](http://demos.kendoui.com/web/grid/detailtemplate.html) for a live demo.

 ### editable `Boolean|Object` *(default: false)*